Point (typography): Desktop publishing point

-The desktop publishing point (DTP point) or PostScript point is defined as 1/72 or 0.0138̅ of the international inch, making it equivalent to 25.4/72 mm = 0.3527̅ mm.
+The desktop publishing point (DTP point) or PostScript point is defined as 1/72 or 0.0138̅ of an inch, making it equivalent to 25.4/72 mm = 0.3527̅ mm.
 Twelve points make up a pica, and six picas make an inch.

-This specification was developed by John Warnock and Charles Geschke when they created Adobe PostScript.
+This specification was found in the Xerox Interpress language used for its early digital printers and further developed by John Warnock and Charles Geschke when they created Adobe PostScript.
 It was adopted by Apple Computer as the standard for the display resolution of the original Macintosh desktop computer and the print resolution for the LaserWriter printer.

-In 1996, it was adopted by W3C for Cascading Stylesheets (CSS) where it was later related at a fixed 3:4 ratio to the pixel due to a general (but wrong) assumption of 96 pixel-per-inch screens.
+In 1996, it was adopted by W3C for Cascading Style Sheets (CSS) where it was later related at a fixed 3:4 ratio to the pixel (e.g. 12 pt and 16 px are the same in CSS) due to a general (but wrong) assumption of 96 pixel-per-inch screens.